dchensta/dchensta.github.io/README.md

 # SPANISH SURVEYS
 Coming soon!

+# Contact Researcher

-If you have questions about the research, you can contact the Principal Investigator at: daniel.chen-1@colorado.edu.
+If you have questions about the research, you can contact the Principal Investigator at: [daniel.chen-1@colorado.edu](daniel.chen-1@colorado.edu)

-If you have concerns or complaints about the research you can contact the CU Boulder IRB at (303) 735-3702 or irbadmin@colorado.edu.
+If you have concerns or complaints about the research you can contact the CU Boulder IRB at (303) 735-3702 or [irbadmin@colorado.edu](irbadmin@colorado.edu).